gilescope/book-exploring-async-basics/src/introduction.md

 be more code towards the end and you'll get the most out of it by learning the basics first.

-I do recommend that you read my book preceding this [Green threads explained in 200 lines of Rust](https://app.gitbook.com/@cfsamson/s/green-threads-explained-in-200-lines-of-rust/) since I cover quite a bit about Rust, stacks, threads and inline assembly there and will not repeat everything here.
+I do recommend that you read my book preceding this [Green threads explained in 200 lines of Rust](https://app.gitbook.com/@cfsamson/s/green-threads-explained-in-200-lines-of-rust/) since I cover quite a bit about Rust basics, stacks, threads and inline assembly there and will not repeat everything here.
 However, it's definitely not a must.

 > [You will find everything you need to set up Rust here](https://www.rust-lang.org/tools/install)